mit-mc-clas12/documentation/README.md

 8. update    gemcSubmitCron.sh (or create gemcSubmitCronTest.sh)  	cd /group/clas12/SubMit/test/SubMit/server - or give optional arguments?

-- after tests: uncomment Maintanance completed in index.php and run updateSubmit.sh. this is the  "official release"
+- after tests: uncomment Maintanance completed in index.php and run updateSubmit.sh. this is the  "official release".
+Change this to run installRelease with argument.
 - after user tests: tag the files, and use intallRelease to install it (this will delete everything, make sure stats_results is kept) < don't do this yet
+- document the new versions releases in about.html